 - Oversight guidance for the transition to EBT Implementation (Baseline)

-In June 2022 we will also publish the EBT Manual on this page.
-In the meantime, you can join the discussion about EBT implementation and access other materials to support your EBT work on the EASA Air Ops Community EBT page.
+You can join the discussion about EBT implementation and access other materials to support your EBT work on the EASA Air Ops Community EBT page.

 In May 2022, further steps have been taken towards the implementation of EBT in the rotorcraft community.
 EASA has published the Helicopter EBT Concept Paper as part of Rulemaking Task (RMT) 0599 that builds the case for extending the regulatory framework into helicopter operations by setting out the baseline for a helicopter training programme and the different options available.